 Students are required to accumulate clinical observations hours, as well as attend seminars on treatment techniques and current topics in speech-language pathology.
 Professional writing skills related to clinical practice are addressed.
 Prerequisites: speech-language pathology major, consent of the clinic director, 3.00 GPA, and current or prior enrollment in CSD 337 and CSD 341.
 A grade of at least a B- in CSD 377 is required.

 CSD 443 Language Problems in Children

 The etiology, symptomatology, diagnosis, and remediation of language disorders in infants and children are studied.
-Prerequisites: CSD 337 and CSD 378, 3.20 GPA or consent of instructor.
+Prerequisites: CSD 337 and CSD 378, 3.20 GPA.

 CSD 454 Clinical Methods and Diagnostic Procedures in Speech-Language Pathology; Senior Capstone

 Introduction to HIPAA, clinical evaluation, client management, and professional conduct as outlined in the ASHA Code of Ethics.
 Methods of observing, recording, and assessing speech and language behaviors, interpreting diagnostic information, developing treatment objectives, and modifying behaviors are studied.
 Fundamentals of speech and language therapy, instructional programming, and behavior management in speech-language pathology are addressed.
-Prerequisites: CSD 204, 234, 337, 341 and 378; 3.20 GPA.
+Prerequisites: CSD 204, 234, 337, 341, 378, and current or prior enrollment in CSD 477, 3.20 GPA.